-We provide a free Gauge Chart (Click Here to view Gauge Chart) that you can print and use to measure your body jewelry.
+We provide a free Body Jewelry Gauge Chart (Click Here to view Body Jewelry Gauge Chart) that you can print and use to measure your body jewelry.
 This will help you determine what body jewelry gauge size you need, as well as the length or diameter.
 This body jewelry measuring chart must be printed to be accurate.
 Do not measure jewelry on the computer screen.
 The measurements will not be accurate!

 This chart also includes instructions on how to accurately measure your body jewelry.
 If you cannot print the gauge chart, you can view it on your computer screen and follow the measuring instructions using a ruler or measuring tape.
 Or you can go to a local Piercing Professional and have them measure the body jewelry for you.